K8s primer - Part I

 protocol: TCP

-With this manifest file we are telling K8s:
+With this manifest file, we’re telling K8s:

 Hey K8s, create a Deployment named

-that creates two replicated Pods.
+helloworld-deploymentthat creates two replicated Pods.
 The Pods should be identical (i.e., same container image and port).

-Notice how the part under the spec.template.spec
+Notice how the section under the spec.template.spec key in the manifest is exactly

 Let’s submit the Deployment manifest to K8s and see if our Pods are created: